annonymouse/screaming-jellybaby/README.md

 ***Screaming Jelly Baby*** by the [Raspberry Pi Foundation](http://raspberrypi.org) is licenced under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-Based on a work at https://github.com/raspberrypilearning/screaming-jellybaby
+Modified by Alex Yong, and based on a work at https://github.com/raspberrypilearning/screaming-jellybaby